Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 What Are Bonded Leathers?

-Crushed leather backings are far more likely to delaminate (separate) from the facing than standard cloth backings.
+Crushed leather backings used for bonded leathers are far more likely to delaminate (separate) from the facing than standard cloth backings.

 Why Do Companies Use Bonded Leather?